*Updated June 5, 2023

-While there are several pros and cons to paid search and organic search, there isn’t one that’s better than the other; they carry different purposes.
+While there are several pros and cons to paid and organic search, one isn’t better than the other.
+In fact, they fulfill different purposes.
 PPC drives short-term results, and SEO drives long-term results—you need both to safeguard the viability of your business.

-SEO can help your business deliver great content, and PPC can help you spread your content to the right audience.
-Using SEO and PPC together can drive traffic to your site quickly and boost your online presence for long-term success.
+SEO can help your organization deliver great content, and PPC can help you spread your content to the right audience.
+Using SEO and PPC together can quickly drive traffic to your site quickly and boost your online presence for long-term success.

 SEO Changes Constantly

 One of the hard facts about SEO is that it changes constantly.
-Search engine algorithms always change, which requires you to shift your SEO strategy accordingly.
+Search engine algorithms perpetually evolve, which requires you to shift your SEO strategy accordingly.
 And this involves a lot of trial and error to get it right.

-By finding a trusted SEO team who invests the time to create customized strategies tailored to your goals, you can gain the right footing in the online space.
+SEO benefits your business by driving more traffic to your site, boosting your credibility, and improving brand visibility and awareness.
+By finding a trusted SEO team that invests the time to create customized strategies tailored to your goals, you can gain the right footing in the online space.
 You’ll also have the opportunity to gain insightful knowledge on SEO to ensure your strategy is coated with the right intentions.

 If you’re looking for an SEO team to help safeguard the long-term viability of your business, contact Big Leap.
-With over a decade of experience helping 600+ businesses like yours, our team thrives on learning and discovering customized SEO strategies that drive results.
+With over 15 years of experience helping 600+ businesses like yours, our team thrives on learning and discovering customized SEO strategies that drive results.